Mobile Crisis Intervention Teams (MCIT)

-Mobile Crisis Intervention Teams (MCIT) are collaborative partnerships between participating hospitals and the Toronto Police Service.
-The program partners a mental-health nurse and a specially trained police officer to respond to 9-1-1 emergency and police dispatch calls involving individuals experiencing a mental health crisis.
-The team will assess needs and connect the person in crisis with appropriate services.
+The Mobile Crisis Intervention Teams (MCITs) are collaborative partnerships between participating Toronto area hospitals and the Toronto Police Service (TPS).
+The program partners a mental health nurse and a specially trained police officer to respond to situations involving individuals experiencing a mental health crisis.
+Coverage is now available throughout the City of Toronto.

 The MCIT's mandate is to:

-- arrange appropriate mental health treatment through referral to an appropriate agency or apprehension under the Mental Health Act
+- Arrange appropriate mental health treatment through referrals to an appropriate agency or apprehension under the Mental Health Act

 Can I call an MCIT?

 No, you cannot call an MCIT directly.
-If you or someone around you is experiencing a mental health crisis, call 9-1-1.
+If you or someone around you is experiencing a mental health crisis, call the Toronto Police Service at 416-808-2222 or 9-1-1 in an emergency.

 Are MCITs accessible 24/7?

-The TPS is available 24/7 to attend 9-1-1 calls involving an emotional crisis.
+The TPS is available 24/7 to attend 9-1-1 calls involving a person in crisis.

 Do the teams use handcuffs?

-If apprehended under the Mental Health Act, where will the person be taken?
+If apprehended under the Mental Health Act (MHA), where will the person be taken?

-41/42/43 Divisions are partnered with The Scarbourough Hospital.
+32/33 Divisions are partnered with North York General Hospital.

 51/52 Divisions are partnered with St. Michael's Hospital.

-54/55 Divisions are partnered with Toronto East General Hospital.
+53/54/55 Divisions are partnered with Michael Garron Hospital (formerly Toronto East General Hospital).